Custom 3D-Printed File Separator with Cherry Blossom Branch Design

 I love my scraper; if I had to choose between scraper and digital caliper for most useful tool, I am not sure which would win out.
 Probably the scraper, as I think I could replace the caliper with a ruler and some squinting.
 I’m sharing a snap of my new scraper, smaller than the other and with a surprisingly nice edge.
 This is especially handy for getting at awkward angles, and it excels at lifting small pieces.

-Making a 3D-Printed Print-in-Place Bracelet
+Making a 3D-Printed Print-in-Place Fidget Bracelet

 The design may not have worked, but it was remarkably close.
 In fact, every technique I had used was fine — it only needed resizing in places!
 I needed to widen the clamps, fatten the rings, add more beads, and possibly make some adjustments.
 Let’s fix some stuff!